MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 SharePoint Server Subscription Edition now supports OIDC metadata discovery capability during configuration.

-By using the metadata endpoint provided by the OIDC identity provider, some of the configuration will be retrieved from the OIDC provider metadata endpoint directly, including:
+When you use the metadata endpoint provided by the OIDC identity provider, some of the configuration is retrieved from the OIDC provider metadata endpoint directly, including:

 1. Certificate
 2. Issuer